Wes Craven's New Nightmare: Plot

 Dylan's health deteriorates as he becomes increasingly scared of Freddy and paranoid about going to sleep.
 Heather visits Nightmare creator Wes Craven, who admits to having precognitive nightmares.
-He explains that the films had kept trapped an ancient supernatural entity, which has been freed after the series ended with the release of Freddy's Dead: The Final Nightmare.
+He explains that the films had kept an ancient supernatural entity trapped, which has been freed after the series ended with the release of Freddy's Dead: The Final Nightmare.
 In the guise of Freddy, the entity is focusing on Heather, its primary foe, as killing her will allow it into the real world.
 Heather must agree to play Nancy again to stop it.
 Heather catches a glimpse of Wes's script, which, inexplicably, is a written play-by-play of every dialogue and action she and everyone around her are taking.
 Robert Englund, who portrayed Freddy in the films, also appears to suffer nightmares and be haunted by the new Freddy, disappearing when Heather tries to contact him.

 Heather takes Dylan to the hospital and returns home for his stuffed dinosaur while his babysitter, Julie, keeps watch.
 After Dylan falls asleep from the nurse's sedative, Freddy brutally kills Julie.
 Sleepwalking, Dylan leaves the hospital, and Heather chases him home as Freddy taunts them.
 She realizes that reality is overlapping with the films; Saxon now addresses her as Nancy and acts as Don Thompson, and her street, house, and clothes all transform into Nancy's.
 Once Heather embraces Nancy's role, Freddy emerges into reality and abducts Dylan to his world.
 Heather follows them to a hellish construct of Freddy's boiler room.
 After a fight, she and Dylan push Freddy into the furnace, destroying both the monster and its reality.